crowdfavorite-mirrors/wp-press-permit-core/readme.txt

 Initial production release

 == Changelog ==

+= 2.1.51 - 9 Jan 2015 =
+* Compat : Google Analytics by Yoast - PP filtering was disabled due to GA loading user prior to init action
+* Compat : WP Cron Control - PP filtering was disabled due to WPCC setting constant DOING_CRON universally
+* Compat : Events Manager - PHP Warning on Event Tags, Event Categories screen under some configurations
+* Compat : Kriesi Enfold theme - More Posts query failed
+* Fixed : Incorrect user count for WP role groups on Permissions > Groups screen

+= 2.1.50 - 5 Jan 2015 =
+* Fixed : Pro: Media Items were not properly filtered in grid view
+* Fixed : Errors on Add Supplemental Role UI if standard WP role definition are deleted
+* Fixed : Pro: Expired support key caused incorrect display of Activation UI
+* Fixed : Fatal Error when calling some PP API functions from front end
+* Fixed : Fatal Error for redeclared class SQLTokenizer on some installations
+* Compat : JSON REST API - filtering of calls does not match typical API usage (now not filtered at all unless PP_FILTER_JSON_REST constant defined)

+= 2.1.49 - 13 Nov 2014 =
+* Fixed : With "Post-assigned Exceptions take priority" setting active, post-specific enables did not override post-specific blockages
+* Fixed : With Network-wide groups enabled, exceptions stored (with network-wide previously disabled) to regular main site groups were still applied (though not displayed on Edit Group Permissions screen)
+* Fixed : Users with "Only These" editing exceptions for specified pages could delete those pages for editing access to other pages.
+Trash/deletion is now blocked unless user also has an "Also these" exception for the page.
+* Fixed : PHP warnings for "implode(): Invalid arguments" on various wp-admin screens
+* Fixed : Some non-Apache servers had "Fatal error: Object of class stdClass could not be converted to string" on Edit User and Edit Permission Groups screens
+* Fixed : Edit User screen did not display Network Groups checkboxes under some configurations
+* Change : Post / term selection UI on Edit Permission Group screen now default to 100 items per page, and can be customized via PP_ITEM_MENU_PER_PAGE constant definition.
+* Compat : To resolve numerous Ajax conflicts, don't require editing permissions by default.
+New filter 'pp_ajax_edit_actions' replaces 'pp_ajax_read_actions'.
+* Compat : Ozh Admin Menus: caption PP Settings submenu (in Settings menu) more descriptively
+* API : New filter 'pp_ajax_edit_actions' to require editing permissions for specific Ajax actions.
+* Fixed : Edit Permissions UI did not obey PP_ALL_ANON_FULL_EXCEPTIONS constant, limiting assignments to the "{All}" and "{Anon}" groups
+* Fixed : PHP warnings on Permissions > Settings > Install screen when key is not activated

 = 2.1.48 - 29 Sep 2014 =
 * Fixed : Post-specific restrictions were not applied correctly if PP setting "Post-assigned Exceptions take priority" enabled